Company Detail

 - Congleton

-What We Can Offer a Headteacher A competitive salary between £71,006 and £79,872, reviewed annually Enrolment into the Esland education pension scheme, which is double matched up to 20%, meaning at total pension contribution of up to 30% Company sick pay Access to a company holiday home based in the Peak District, where you can stay for free!
-Life insurance to the value of 4 times your basic salary Comprehensive, paid induction training and ongoing training within the role Fantastic opportunities for career development, we promoted over 100 colleagues last year Cycle to work scheme Access to our Employee Assistance Programme (EAP) including our Online GP 24/7, 365 days a year Access to our Green Hybrid and EV car scheme A £500 bonus via our 'Refer a Friend’ scheme Monthly recognition awards Access to big-brand deals and discounts via our employee benefits scheme E-Together The opportunity to make a real difference to a child's life!
+What we can offer a SEN Teacher: A competitive salary between £33,015 and £41,137 reviewed annually Enrolment into the Esland education pension scheme, which is double matched up to 20%, meaning at total pension contribution of up to 30% Company sick pay Life insurance to the value of 4 times your basic salary Comprehensive, paid induction training and ongoing training within the role Fantastic opportunities for career development, we promoted over 100 colleagues last year Cycle to work scheme Access to our Employee Assistance Programme (EAP) including our Online GP 24/7, 365 days a year Access to our Green Hybrid and EV car scheme A £500 bonus via our 'Refer a Friend’ scheme Monthly recognition awards Access to big-brand deals and discounts via our employee benefits scheme E-Together The opportunity to make a real difference to a child's life!

 This also includes our Esland online school accessible to children throughout the UK which helps to deliver education to children missing education by utilising our specialised Turning the Curve education programme.